jgravelle/pocketgroq/README.md

 ## License

 This project is licensed under the MIT License.
+Mention J. Gravelle in your code and/or docs.
+He's kinda full of himself...